allyoushawn/mlservice/README.md

 For example, in <em>SentimentAnalysisServiceController.java</em>, the POST_URL has to be the following, where <em>microservice_local:4460</em> represents the target container's name and port.
 ```
-private static final String POST_URL = "http://microservice_local:4460/sentiment_analysis";
+private static final String POST_URL = "http://sentiment_analysis_model_service_local:4460/sentiment_analysis";
 ```

-We are working on making the code less hard-coded.
+The hostname used for docker should be specified in <em>application-docker.properties</em>.

 Finally, to stop and remove the container.
 ```
 docker container stop mlservice_local && docker container rm mlservice_local
 ```

 ## Configs
 The API gateway for ml services.
 Using [Spring initializer](https://start.spring.io) for initializing.
 * Project: Gradle-Groovy